mlesnoff/JchemoData.jl/README.md

 - typ: Type of forage

 Source: CIRAD, [Selmet research unit](https://umr-selmet.cirad.fr/en)

+### **grapes**

+Varieties of wine grapes, to be discriminated by means of NIR and visible spectrometry.
+The spectra were measured in transmission on berries separated from the bunch, in laboratory conditions, with a ZEISS MMS1 spectrometer.
+The wavelengths ranged from 310 to 1100 nm.
+These data were collected within the framework of a project aiming at characterizing the sugar content and the acidity of wine grapes by NIR spectrometry.
+Thus, the berries were selected to span a great heterogeneity of maturity.
+Spectra were acquired by batches of 50 individuals.
+Each batch contained individuals of the same variety.
+The experimentation related to 3 varieties: carignan (crg), grenache blanc (grb) and grenache noir (grn).
+Only crg and grb varieties were measured on different batches, at various dates.
+For crg and grb varieties, the training set and the test set are different batches, whereas for the grn variety, a batch of spectra was cut randomly in two equal parts.
+Thus, the calibration and test sets consisted each of n = 125 individuals described by p = 256 variables.

+Reference:
+- Roger JM, Palagos B, Guillaume S, Bellon-Maurel V. Discriminating from highly multivariate data by Focal Eigen Function discriminant analysis; application to NIR spectra.
+Chemometrics and Intelligent Laboratory Systems.
+2005;79(1):31-41. doi:10.1016/j.chemolab.2005.03.006.

 ### **ham**
 Sensory evaluation of eight American dry-cured ham products, performed by a panel of trained assessors.